JohnlNguyen/johnlnguyen.github.io/_pages/about.md

   - /about.html
 ---

-I am a research engineer at [Meta AI Research](https://ai.facebook.com/), working with Ilya Mironov and Mike Rabbat.
-I graduated with a Masters from UC Davis in 2019, where I worked with Prem Devanbu and Vincent Hellendoorn.
-My research interests include federated learning and differential privacy.
+I am a senior research engineer at [Meta AI Research](https://ai.facebook.com/), working with Ilya Mironov and Mike Rabbat.
+My research interests include large-scale machine learning, federated and on-device learning, and differential privacy.
 I served as technical program committee for FL-ICML, and reviewer for ICML, NeurIPS, AISTATS and MLSys.

+Prior to Meta, I received my Masters from UC Davis in 2019, where I worked with Prem Devanbu and Vincent Hellendoorn as a member of the empirical software engineering lab (DECAL).

 ## Publications ([see all](https://scholar.google.com/citations?user=3CTTUYgAAAAJ&hl=en))

 ### Preprints
-Where to Begin?
-Exploring the Impact of Pre-Training and Initialization in Federated Learning
+[Where to Begin?
+Exploring the Impact of Pre-Training and Initialization in Federated Learning](https://arxiv.org/abs/2206.15387)

 * **John Nguyen**, Kshitiz Malik, Maziar Sanjabi, Michael Rabbat.